NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 - [x] Acquire proficiency in 3DSlicer environment.
 - [x] Evaluate AR o VR for project #2.
-- [x] Assess the perfomance of trackers and/or markers.
+- [x] Assess the performance of trackers and/or markers.
 - [x] Review 3DSlicers' support for AR and VR headsets in the market.

 ## Progress and Next Steps